symfony/symfony-docs/cookbook/assetic/jpeg_optimize.rst

             ),
         ));

-The Twig template can be changed to the following:
+The Twig template can now be changed to the following:

 .. code-block:: html+jinja

     <img src="{{ jpegoptim('@AcmeFooBundle/Resources/public/images/example.jpg') }}"
          alt="Example"/>

 You can specify the output directory in the config in the following way: